Affiliate links on Android Authority may earn us a commission. Learn more.

 Walloop

 Walloop functions a lot like a traditional wallpaper app.
-It’s not just a single live wallpaper, but a repository of sorts for a whole bunch of them.
-You can browse various categories, including seasonal, nature, anime, abstract, and various others.
-The app also supports a host of resolutions up to 4k, making it one of the few good sources for 4k live wallpapers.
-The app has ads as well as in-app purchases, but the ads aren’t that bad and the in-app purchases aren’t either.
-It’s a good place to browse for some live wallpapers.
+It’s not just a single live wallpaper but a repository for a whole bunch of them.
+You can browse various categories, including seasonal, nature, anime, abstract, etc. The app also supports a host of resolutions up to 4k, making it one of the few good sources for 4k live wallpapers.
+The app has ads and in-app purchases, but the ads aren’t that bad, and the in-app purchases aren’t either.
+It’s an excellent place to browse for some live wallpapers.

 Wallpaper Engine

-Wallpaper Engine is technically a companion app for the very popular Wallpaper Engine on Steam.
+Wallpaper Engine is technically a companion app for Steam’s very popular Wallpaper Engine.
 You do need a PC to use this one.
-Basically, you buy the app on Steam for $3.99, create a wallpaper, and then use this app to port it to your Android phone and use it there.
-It’s a bit of work, but this is one of the few apps capable of letting you create your own live wallpapers.
-Plus, with the PC app, you can import live wallpapers made by other folks.
-It works quite well, and along with KLWP, is one of two ways to do this yourself.
+Basically, you buy the app on Steam for $2.79, create a wallpaper, and then use this app to port it to your Android phone and use it there.
+It’s a bit of work, but this is one of the few apps that lets you create your live wallpapers.
+Plus, with the PC app, you can import live wallpapers others make.
+It works pretty well and, along with KLWP, is one of two ways to do this yourself.

 Water Garden Live Wallpaper